GenesisFan64/Marsiano-MARS/README.md

 - Music can be composed in any tracker that supports ImpulseTracker (.IT), then imported with a simple python3 script

 Notes/Current issues:
-- SOFT reseting too much times will freeze the entire 32X requiring to unplug it's power and plugging it again. (!!)
+- SOFT reseting too much will freeze the entire 32X requiring to unplug it's power and plugging it again. (!!)
 - (PWM, RV-backup) If Genesis' DMA takes too long to process (in the DMA BLAST list) it might play trash wave data.

 Planned: